 “Is it her mannerism or the way she interacted with your child?
 Is it just a personal bias?
 Once that’s addressed and you know it has nothing to do with personal bias, approach the principal to share your observations and discuss your interactions with the teacher or staff member.”

-Stacy Yeo, senior principal at Brighton Montessori – Great World City, agrees.
+Stacy Yeo, senior principal at Brighton Montessori – Great World City, agrees about this preschool problem.
 “You should voice your concerns to someone who can investigate discreetly and address the issue in an unbiased manner.
 The principal should be able to give reasonable explanations for the staff’s action in her centre.”

 If the way you feel is simply due to a personal bias or your perception of the teacher, Rebecca suggests talking to her.
 After chatting, you might find that she isn’t as bad as you thought.